johno/pattern_library/README.md

 opacity: .7;
 ```

-Use hyphens in ID/Class selectors.
+Use hyphens in ID/Class selectors to separate words.

 ```css
 .my-class {